velartrill/velartrill.github.io/orig/virtual.md

 "…oh no. No, no, no—"

 "We found your bodies floating in an asteroid field.
-Your survey ship was compromised; as far as we can reconstruct, a high-velocity micrometeor impact disrupted your drive core moments before you shifted away.
+Your survey ship was compromised; as far as we can reconstruct, a high-velocity impact by a micrometeor or fossil munition disrupted your drive core moments before you shifted away.
 The mis-shift ripped your craft apart; bits and pieces of it are scattered across a cone oh-point-three parsecs long.
 You and everyone else aboard suffocated shortly afterwards."
 The woman's voice softens slightly.
 "Your neural architecture is impressive.
 A baseline could not have endured thirty-six hours of brain death and expect to be recovered remotely intact.
 You endured forty-nine.
 Your body was torn to pieces; your spinal cord was detached from its housing."

 Seluen's hyperventilating.
 "No… no no *no,* no, that's— how am— how is this, how are we—"

 "Your brain and spinal cord were sufficiently intact to preserve.
 I innervated your remains and began the process of resuscitation.
 Damaged native neurons have been salvaged and replaced with high-fidelity biosimulators; probabilistic reconstruction methods have restored approximately ninety-nine point nine six eight of your neural connections, only eighty-seven percent of which were fully intact at the time you were found.
-Your brain currently exists in a hybrid state of native wetware interoperating with nonnative wetware, hardware, and external sofware."
+Your brain currently exists in a hybrid state of native wetware interoperating with nonnative wetware, hardware, and external software."

 "I'm just a copy?"
 Seluen whispers hollowly.
 "The real me has already passed on?"